ARC returns to Nairobi

 ARC convenes nurse and midwife leaders from participating African countries in the east, central and southern Africa region, for the purpose of facilitating south-to-south collaboration around professional regulatory issues, such as scope of practice, licensing, accreditation of training, and continuing education.

-ARC Year 3 Regional Congress
+ARC Year 3 grants awarded

 This website project was supported by the United States Department of Health and Human Services Centers for Disease Control and Prevention, Division of Global HIV and AIDS Cooperative Agreement.
 The content of this website is solely the responsibility of the authors and do not necessarily represent the official views of CDC.